The average American lives 78.55 miles from their mom (2023 data)

 With the average American living around an hour from mom by car, how often are people actually seeing their mom?
 According to our data, it’s most common for people to see their mom at least on a weekly basis.

 How frequently you see your mom has a big impact on the total amount of time you get to spend together.
-If you see your mom daily for 2 hours for 20 years, you’ll spend 1.7 years together.
-If you see your mom weekly for 2 hours, you’ll spend 2.9 months together.
-Seeing mom monthly for 2 hours over 20 years will only give you 20 days together.
+If you see your mom daily (for 2 hours over 20 years), you’ll spend 1.7 years together.
+If you see your mom weekly (for 2 hours over 20 years), you’ll spend 2.9 months together.
+Seeing mom monthly (for 2 hours over 20 years) will only give you 20 days together.

-The answer to this question is a resounding yes.
+The answer to this question is a resounding yes according to the results of our survey.
 88.16% of people would like to see their mother more often.
 In terms of gender, more men (91.14%) would like to see their moms more often than women (85.65%).

 Interestingly, only 41.31% of people that say they’d like to see their mom more often, also say they can’t afford to live closer to her.
 Conversely, 58.69% of people would like to see their mom more often and can afford to live in her area, but choose not to.

-People would live closer for childcare or if mom needed care
+Would people live closer to mom for childcare or if mom needed care?

-The majority would try to move closer if it meant either help with childcare or helping care for mom.
+According to our respondents, the majority of people would try to move closer to their mom if it meant either getting help with childcare or helping to care for their mom.

 74.97% of people say they would try to move closer to their mom if they needed childcare.
 Men (78.64%) are the most likely to try to turn to their mom for help with childcare, compared to women (71.91%).